nikilok/MovieApp/README.md

 ## How to Run
 Update the 'host' property in webpack.dev.js to the IP address of the machine, in-order to run the application from an external mobile device, instead of just localhost.

-Browse the application at http://<localhost or IP Address>:9000
+Browse the application at http://localhost/IP-Address:9000